Nick-tsoukas/musicbizqr/README.md

 # task list

-- [] update button for upload on album page
+- [] fix loading icon on the create all my social links
-- [] Add option to create new band on add album page
+- [] loading icon on the create event page
-- [] change all images to nuxt img for preformance
-- [] add more space between form containers
+- [] fix margins and padding layout on the create album page ... add more space
-- [] add the right images for the homescreen phone
+- [] give user indication of the song file ie list name of file and hide the button